 The notion of "skills mismatch" - that the existing skills on supply among the workforce do not fit with those demanded by employers - has been increasingly advanced by various government and employer institutions as an explanation for labour shortages in the aforementioned sectors and beyond.
-For instance, in a context of both high vacancy and high unemployment rates, the ECB (2021b) has linked it to shortages of workers in contact-intensive services sectors, and Eurofound (2021) has found that, within the EU, addressing skills mismatch is the most frequent focus of national policy measures to address labour shortages.
-Previously, in 2019, European employer federations, including CoESS and EFCI highlighted the issue (European Employers' Statement, 2019), citing a "scarcity of qualified workers" in sectors requiring specialised skills.
+For instance, in a context of both high vacancy and high unemployment rates, the ECB (2021b) has linked it to shortages of workers in contact-intensive services sectors, and sectors requiring specialised skills.
 At the same time, there are various large-scale, intransparent calculations of the global macroeconomic costs of skills mismatch: for example, business strategists Boston Consulting Group (Hoteit et al., 2020) make the projection of an 11% loss in productivity or \$18 trillion in unrealized global GDP by 2025.